topikachu/ev3dev/Using-Sensors.md

-NOTE: This documentation applies to code that has not been released.
+NOTE: This documentation is for a kernel that has not been officially released.
+If you want to try it out, see this [issue](https://github.com/mindboards/ev3dev-kernel/pull/19).

 ##Known issues